It’s that time of year! Fundraising season is upon us and it’s time to set some big year-end fundraising goals and go after them!

 The first step of an integrated campaign is to carve out time to think it through, at least a few weeks before launch.
 If you pull it together at the last minute or make it up as you go, you won’t raise as much money.
 Trust me on that.

-Think about what worked last year.
+- Last year’s successes.
+What can you repeat?
 What new strategies can you try this year?

-Think about your donors.
+- Your donors.
 What types of opportunities do they respond to?
 What kind of projects or requests have they given the most to?